MariaTsantaki/FASMA-synthesis/README.md

 make install
 ```

 A list of basic packages will be installed automatically with pip (see requirements.txt).
 It requires sudo privilege otherwise correct the makefile with pip install --user instead of sudo pip install.
 FASMA assumes MOOG is already installed.
 The installation instructions of MOOG are [here](http://www.as.utexas.edu/~chris/moog.html).
+MOOG uses fortran and its
+installation can be tricky so please follow the instructions carefully.

 FASMA runs with python 3.

 # Usage